etiennejacquot/CS238-Stanford/project1/README.md

-Project aimed at learning learn the structure of Bayesian networks that best fit given datasets using a scoring-based approach.
+# Project 1 — Bayesian Structure Learning

+This project implements a scoring-based approach to learn the structure of Bayesian networks, following the methods described in *Algorithms for Decision Making* (Kochenderfer et al., Chapter 7).

-A simple hill-climbing algorithm is implemented to iteratively modify the network and maximize the Bayesian score.
-The goal is to discover high-scoring structures efficiently while keeping computation time reasonable.
+A simple hill-climbing algorithm is used to iteratively modify the network and maximize the Bayesian score, identifying structures that best explain the given data.

+The goal is to efficiently discover high-scoring network topologies while maintaining reasonable computation time.